Department of Drama

 SQA Higher and Advanced Higher:

 Advanced Higher appeals to those students who hope to go on to study drama at university.
 Students will consider how theatre practitioners have shaped theatre practice and will get to hone their own skills in Acting, Directing or Design.
-A performance examination carries 60% of the total mark and students write a Project-Dissertation on a subject of their choice worth 40%.
+A performance examination carries 50% of the total mark.
+Students also complete an Assignment on a production they have seen and write a Project-Dissertation on a subject of their choice worth 50%.

 BA in Drama